 I’m so sorry.
 Dude, I saw that score.

-You know, I gotta say, our offensive line is taught as horrible.
-I mean, if they put Zach Wilson back in with that offensive line, he’s gonna get destroyed anymore.
+You know, I gotta say, our offensive line is horrible.
+I mean, if they put Zach Wilson back in with that offensive line, he’s gonna get destroyed.

-So the Giants won a coin flip, but you know, but just maybe, maybe maybe Gary Vee or by your jets and turn them around?
+So the Giants won on a coin flip, but you know, but just maybe, maybe Gary Vee will buy your Jets and turn them around?

-I think he well.
+I think he will.
 I think the problem is he wants to buy the Jets as his goal, but he doesn’t necessarily want to own the Jets.
-But if he does, man, that would be I’d be in every game if he does, just so I could possibly meet him.
+But if he does, man, that would be, I’d be in every game if he does, just so I could possibly meet him.
 You know, that’s the way it goes.
-Yeah, good.
-Bye for now folks.
+Alright, bye for now folks.
 Have a great one.
-We’ll see you next time on the law firm blueprint.
+We’ll see you next time on the Law Firm Blueprint.
 Bye for now.